 Effective Cost per Mille (eCPM)

 If you use in-app advertising to monetize your app, you need to monitor the effective cost per mille.
-It tells you how much money you make per thousand ad impressions.
+This revenue KPI tells you how much money you make per thousand ad impressions.
 In case the eCPM declines, reevaluate your monetization partners.
 Check if the ads they show in your app are appropriate and interesting for your audience.
 Reconsider the ad types you use as well as the ad placements in your app.

 You can calculate your eCPM by adding up all revenues from your monetization partners and dividing it by the total ad impressions.